 Domain: Range: Quantification: E10 Transfer of Custody E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: This property identifies an item or items of E18 Physical Thing concerned in an E10 Transfer of Custody activity.
-The property will typically describe the object that is handed over by an E39 Actor to another Actor's custody.
-On occasion, physical custody may be transferred involuntarily or illegally - through accident, unsolicited donation, or theft.
-Examples: the delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10) transferred custody of paintings from The Iveagh Bequest (E19) In First Order Logic: $P30 (x,y) \supset E10(x)$ $P30 (x,y) \supset E18(y)$ P31 has modi fied (was modified by) Domain: E11 Modification Range: E24 Physical Man-Made Thing E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty of f:E12 Production.
+Examples: The property will typically describe the object that is handed over by an E39 Actor to another Actor's custody.
+On occasion, physical custody may be transferred involuntarily or illegally - through accident, unsolicited donation, or theft. the delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10) transferred custody of paintings from The Iveagh Bequest (E19)

+P30 (x,y) ⊃ E10(x) P30 (x,y) \supset E18(y)

+P31 has modified (was modified by)

+Domain: E11 Modification Range: E18 Physical Thing Subproperty of: E5 Event.
+P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty o f:E12 Production.
 P108 has produced (was produced by): E24 Physical Man-Made Thing E79 Part Addition.
 P110 augmented (was augmented by): E24 Physical Man-Made Thing E80 Part Removal.
-P112 diminished (was diminished by): E24 Physical Man-Made Thing Quantification: many to many, necessary $(1,n;0,n)$ Scope note: This property identifies the E24 Physical Man-Made Thing modified in an E11 Modification.
+P112 diminished (was diminished by): E24 Physical Man-Made Thing Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing modified in an E11 Modification.
 If a modification is applied to a non-man-made object, it is regarded as an E22 Man-Made Object from that time onwards.
+(OBSOLETE)

-Examples: • rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24) In First Order Lo ogic: $P31(x y) \supset F11(x)$
+• rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24)

-$\begin{array}{l} P31(x,y) \supset E11(x) \\ P31(x,y) \supset E24(y) \\ P31(x,y) \supset P12(x,y) \end{array}$
+$P31(x,y) \supset E11(x)$ $P31(x,y) \supset E18(y)$ $P31(x,y) \supset P12(x,y)$